EfogDev/react-services-injector/README.md

 Behavior
 ========
 #### Data modifying
 Never modify service fields from outside!
 Make a method for that.
 Don't use setters.

+#### Helpers

 #### Data storing
 It's better (not always) to store pure data in the service class and format it in getters.